research

 • Patients ages 15+ are eligible

-• Patients currently on Scenesse (afamelanotide) are eligible
+• Patients currently on Scenesse (afamelanotide) were eligible

 Of interest, a recent study in Denmark indicated the potential for cimetidine to lower protoporphyrin IX (PPIX) in patients with erythropoietic protoporphyria.
 Click here to read about it.